dapr/samples/hello-service-fabric/README.md

    cd ..\..\..
    ```

-1. Confirm the application package is well-formed:
+1. From `\hello-service-fabric`, confirm the application package is well-formed:

    ```PowerShell
    Test-ServiceFabricApplicationPackage .\daprsfpkg\